pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

   """
   Convert points 3D Cartesian world coordinates to spherical coordinates.

-  The origin of world coordinate system is the same as the origin of the IMU coordinate system.
+  The origin of the world coordinate system is the same as the origin of the IMU coordinate system.

-  When wearing Neon normally, then an elevation and azimuth of 0 degrees corresponds to keeping your head neutral while gazing at the horizon.
+  When wearing Neon normally, then an elevation and azimuth of 0 degrees corresponds to a neutral orientation: i.e., aimed at magnetic North and parallel to the horizon.

   Inputs:
     - world_points_3d (Nx3 np.array): A collection of 3D points in
     Cartesian world coordinates.

   Returns:
-    - elevation (Nx1 np.array): The corresponding elevation value, in radians, for each 3D world point (i.e., vertical rotation away from neutral orientation).
+    - elevation (Nx1 np.array): The corresponding elevation value, in degrees, for each 3D world point (i.e., vertical rotation away from neutral orientation).
     Note: neutral orientation = 0 elevation; orientation upwards is positive;
     orientation downwards is negative.
-    - azimuth (Nx1 np.array): The corresponding azimuth value, in radians, for each 3D world point (i.e., horizontal rotation away from neutral orientation).
+    - azimuth (Nx1 np.array): The corresponding azimuth value, in degrees, for each 3D world point (i.e., horizontal rotation away from neutral orientation).
-    Note: neutral orientation = 0 azimuth, orientation rightwards is negative;
+    Note: neutral orientation = 0 azimuth, orientation leftwards is positive;
-    orientation leftwards is positive.
+    orientation rightwards is negative.
   """

   x = world_points_3d[:, 0]